Homotopy classes of gauge fields and the lattice: Proof of the equivalence theorem for bundle data

-To conclude the proof, we must show that, if we start with another set of representatives for our choice of cellular bundle data, or if we choose different extensions of the $h_{\tau}$, the new cocycle would be equivalent to the previous one.
-By the previous construction, any choice of extensions of any pair of representatives $h_{v w}$ and $h'_{v w}$ of a given class $[h_{v w}]$ would be homotopic through cellularly-smooth functions satisfying the cocycle conditions, hence the resulting homotopies $g_{v w}(t)$ between each $g_{v w}$ and $g'_{ v w}$ would define transition functions for every $t\in [0,1]$.
-Then, there is a well-defined principal $G$-bundle over $M\times[0,1]$.
-It is a standard result, following the homotopy invariance properties of principal bundles \cite{MS74}, that the bundles resulting by restriction to the boundary are isomorphic. \end{proof}
+To conclude, we must show that another set of representatives for the choice of cellular bundle data or another choice of extensions of the maps $h_{vw}$ determine a cocycle which is cohomologous to the previous one.
+But any choice of extensions of any pair of representatives $h_{v w}$ and $h'_{v w}$ of a given class $[h_{v w}]$ would be homotopic through cellularly-smooth functions satisfying the cocycle conditions, hence the resulting homotopies $g_{v w}(t)$ between each $g_{v w}$ and $g'_{ v w}$ would define transition functions for every $t\in [0,1]$, equivalent to a principal $G$-bundle over $M\times[0,1]$.
+It follows from the homotopy invariance properties of principal bundles \cite{MS74}, that the bundles on $M$ resulting by restriction to the boundary of $M\times[0,1]$ are isomorphic. \end{proof}

 \textbf{Acknowledgments.} This work was partially supported by grant PAPIIT-UNAM IN 109415.
-CM would like to kindly thank CIMAT (Mexico) for its generosity during the development of the present work.
+CM was partially supported by the DFG SPP 2026 priority programme ``Geometry at infinity", and would like to kindly thank Anthony Phillips for multiple discussions and insights.
 JAZ was supported by a sabbatical grant by PASPA-UNAM.